christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 as an incredible number of regional aliases, locations, fictional stories, and fabricated deaths for their family members to control the population.
 They role-played as deities, religious figures, and various characters as if they were actors in a play.
 This was done to obscure the fact that the people were ruled by dynasties and to give the population an illusion of upward social mobility or implanting a sense of false hope.
-These religions were also money-making schemes.
 It is impossible for any religion to have have sprug up organically.
 The royal families controlled the dissemenation of religious texts, and the punishment for spreading a religion that might compete with an imperial cult was death.

 The figure of Jesus Christ (of Nazareth) was a literary creation of these elites, incorporating elements of various historical and mythological figures to appeal to a wide audience.
 This character then became an avatar for several historical figures in an imperial cult.